prechac/prechacthis/2016-11-overlay-takeouts.md

 - _The small sample of patterns realized is not valid to claim that you can come up with patterns quickly and just have fun with them juggling them_
 - _We have no general theory for the runaround part_
 - _Nevertheless we believe in the necessity and strong creative potential of our approach, because we actually had a very good time ..._

 ## Conclusion and Future Work
 - _We identified a gap_
-- _Following the idea of combining take-outs and prechaque, we came up with a new pattern generating technique_
+- _Following the idea of combining take-outs and prechac, we came up with a new pattern generating technique_
-- _Two step approach: (1) creating overlay prechaques, (2) dealing with runaround pecularities
+- _Two step approach: (1) creating overlay prechacs, (2) dealing with runaround pecularities
 - _Open discussion: is there a more general way of also creating the runaround part?
 Up to now we just "dealt with it" by try and error_

 ## Generating Overlay Takeouts